rnetser/openshift-cli-installer/README.md

       * To set `cidr`, pass `--cluster ...cidr=1.1.0.0/16'`
       * To set `private_subnets`, pass `--cluster ...private_subnets=10.1.1.0/24,10.1.2.0/24'`
       * To set `public_subnets`, pass `--cluster ...public_subnets=10.1.10.0/24,10.1.20.0/24'`

+### ACM (Advanced Cluster Management)
+Managed clusters (Rosa, AWS and OSD) can be deployed with ACM and attached to ACM hub.
+To deploy ACM on cluster pass `--cluster ..... acm=True` To attach cluster to this ACM hub pass `--cluster ...... acm-clusters=mycluser1,mycluster2`

 ### Usages